 “Hark!”
-Wodec pointed his staff up at the heavens.
-Amazingly enough, monsters and barbarians stopped fighting with each other so they could gawk at the sky.
+Wodec pointed with his staff.
+Amazingly enough, monsters and barbarians both listened; they stopped fighting so they could gawk at the sky.
 “Hope lives on!”

-Kora pulled back on the reigns of her war-trained raptor.
-She reared up with it, sword out and to the side, staring at the rippling waves of fairy-light aurora, the firecracker sparkles igniting and popping.
+Kora pulled back on the reigns of her raptor, rearing up with it, sword out to the side.
+She drank in the fairy-light aurora, the firecracker sparkles igniting and popping.

 Peter.
-Her smile matched her friend’s as he cut into Dee with vicious aplomb.
+Her smile matched her friend’s as he faced off with Dee.

 You magnificent motherfucker.

-Eun wore a determined grimace as she worked her thrusters with frantic urgency, interspersing evasive maneuvers with bursts from her concept-cannons or monistic torpedos.
-Her hull was dented and burned; it wouldn’t be long before one of these entities destroyed an engine…
+Eun worked her thrusters with frantic urgency, interspersing evasive maneuvers with bursts from her cannons or monistic torpedos.
+Her hull was dented, chipped, burned…it wouldn’t be long before an engine failed.

-And then she saw it: exploding twists of searing color, cutting through the nasty-ass fog that had infested the aetheroscape.
-The demonic entities stopped attacking; they turned their attention onto the blooming rays of imaginal brilliance.
-Eun stopped as well, her eyes widening and her mouth parting.
-Her face lit with unnamed hues, and her ears filled with an indescribable melody.
+And then she saw it: twists of color, cutting through the nasty-ass fog infesting the aether.
+Demonic entities stopped attacking; they turned their attention onto the blooming rays.
+Eun’s mouth parted in amazement.
+Her face lit with unnamed hues, and her ears filled with indescribable melody.

-Peter’s belief had taken form as Voltron’s blade.
-As he lifted the Blazing Sword up and back, light purled and flashed off its length, culminating in a heart-lifting gleam that sparkled off its tip.
-Here, in the deepest heart of existence, his gestures were symbolic.
-He wasn’t wielding a real sword, he didn’t have a body, but the meaning behind his actions shone clearly through.
+Peter brandished his Blazing Sword.
+Light purled along its length, peaking in a soul-lifting gleam that sparkled off its tip.
+Here, in the deepest heart of conscious existence, his gesture was symbolic.
+He wasn’t wielding a real sword, he wasn’t moving a real body, but the meaning behind his actions were true and clear.

 He flexed his will.
-OG Voltron music boomed through the expanse.
+Once again, the OG Voltron theme boomed and rang.

 And he thought: You’re damn straight it is.